Formulas | Formula library

 Performance and talent management

-This example is for a formula field which enables you to add a block of text instructions to a performance review form.
+This example is for a formula field that lets you add a block of text instructions to a performance review form.
 The formula concatenates bits of text and displays them on different lines.

 Copy